priyanshuone6/airplane_seating/README.md

 - Python 3.6 or higher

 ## How to run
+To run the program, run the following command in the terminal:
 ```bash
 python main.py
 ```

 ## How to run tests
-This project uses unittest for testing.
-To run the tests, run the following command:
+This project uses `unittest` for testing.
+To run the tests, run the following command in the terminal:
 ```bash
 python -m unittest
 ```

-## Example Input:
+## Example input:
 2D array = [[3,2], [4,3], [2,3], [3,4]]

 Total passengers = 30